-PID is a tern used for infection of the upper genital wact which affects young women/ persons with a vagina.
+PID is a tern used for infection of the upper genital tract which affects young women/persons with a vagina.
 Infection spreads from the endocervix, which can cause endometritis, salpingitis, parametritis, oophoritis, tubo-ovarian abscess and pelvic peritonitis.
 The main organisms associated with PID are N. gonorrhoeae and C. trachomatis (14-35% of cases).
 Other organisms include T. vaginalis, anaerobes (including Prevotella, Atopobium and Leptotrichia) and M. genitalium.
 Signs and symptoms of PID include:

-- lower abdominal pain which is typically bilateral (but can be unilateral) - abnormal vaginal or convical discharge which is often purulent - deep dyspareunia - bleeding, including post coital bleeding, inter-menstrual bleeding abnormal vac and menorriagia - dysmenorrhoea secondary - one persons with a vagina with immunosuppression secondary to HIV may have e severe symptoms (38).
+- lower abdominal pain which is typically bilateral (but can be unilateral) - abnormal vaginal or cervical discharge which is often purulent - deep dyspareunia - abnormal vaginal bleeding, including post coital bleeding, inter-menstrual bleeding and menorrhagia - secondary dysmenorrhoea - women/persons with a vagina with immunosuppression secondary to HIV may have more severe symptoms (38).

-ferential diagnosis of lower abdominal pain in a young woman includes:
+Differential diagnosis of lower abdominal pain in a young woman includes: